la2050/archive/_projects/2015/iridescent-curiosity-machine-program.md

   in high quality, hands-on STEM learning.
 project_image: 'https://img.youtube.com/vi/XBAE46x2qio/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/XBAE46x2qio'
-'In one to three sentences, please describe your proposal.': >- Iridescent proposes to provide year-long STEM hands on curriculum and support to students, teachers and parents from two selected Title 1 elementary schools in Los Angeles.
-Iridescent will implement a model that deeply engages and trains parents, educators and STEM mentors - to collectively support students in high quality, hands-on STEM learning.
 Where will you be working?:
   - South LA
   - Frank Del Olmo Elementary and Western Elementary